 How To Buy The Right Eyeglasses

-How do you find the right eye glasses?
+How do you find the right eyeglasses for you?
 This is a topic I know about because I have been wearing glasses since I was seventeen.
 I actually probably should have got glasses when I was fourteen, but my mom thought I was exaggerating when I said things were becoming blurry in the distance around that time.
-I actually was still able to write things off the board up until my senior year of high school, but then I learned how bad my vision really was when my teacher had us take a test off or our projector for government class.
+I actually was still able to write things off the board up until my senior year of high school, but then I learned how bad my vision really was when my teacher had us take a test off or our projector for US government class.
 Who makes their kids take a test off a projector?
-To me that is just not good planning because I can say right off the bat some kids do not have glasses and will not be able to see.
-After that experience I was going to get glasses, but being called into the school counselor to talk about it was kind of silly.
-Yes I know that teacher had good intentions, but I was slightly offended because I had already told him that weekend I was planning on getting glasses.
+To me, that is just not good planning because I can say right off the bat some kids do not have glasses and will not be able to see.
+After that experience, I was going to get glasses, but being called into the school counselor to talk about it was kind of silly.
+Yes, I know that teacher had good intentions, but I was slightly offended because I had already told him that weekend I was planning on getting glasses.
 Also, I had never talked to a school counselor during my entire time at school up until that point, so it was very annoying.

-Lenscrafters: The Best Place To Buy Glasses
+Lenscrafters: A Quick Place To Buy Glasses

 When choosing a pair of glasses I have always find the sale representatives to be very helpful and to discuss frame options with you at length.
-Several times I have had a rep spend up to a half hour helping me decide which frames look the best on my face.
+Several times I have had a rep spend up to a half-hour helping me decide which frames look the best on my face.
 I usually pick several frames to begin with, but since I am an indecisive shopper I thus begin the process of elimination.

 Choosing from all the colors and styles available at Lenscrafters is half the fun.
 I used to be that wearing glasses was considered quite nerdy, but today it is often very trendy and fun.
 If you have the budget there is the possibility of buying several glasses to go with all of the ensembles in your wardrobe, so the glasses frames of today are definitely trendy.

-Also, people I know who wore contact lenses spent much more than I did on my frames, and they often had a nice pair of back of glasses to boot!
+Also, people I know who wore contact lenses spent much more than I did on my frames, and they often had a nice pair of the back of glasses to boot!
 Contacts were intriguing to me a few years back, but I have decided I love my glasses.

 Contacts Are Not My Thing

 Several times in my early twenties I attempted to learn how to put contact lenses in, but my eyes would never allow me to do it.
 Once my grandpa told me he was glad I wore glasses and not contact lenses, and that I should be proud of the way I looked with my spectacles on.
-All these years later I have never found the desire to have lasik surgery or to wear contacts.
-I have heard horror stories where lasik surgery caused damage to vision, and I just do not want to take that chance.
+All these years later I have never found the desire to have LASIK surgery or to wear contacts.
+I have heard horror stories where LASIK surgery caused damage to vision, and I just do not want to take that chance.
 People call me chicken for being apprehensive, but that is me.

-Even in cases where lasik surgery worked well my friends said they would never have this procedure done again because it wears off after several years.
+Even in cases where LASIK surgery worked well my friends said they would never have this procedure done again because it wears off after several years.
 They initially paid several thousand dollars to have these surgeries, and they did not feel like doing it ever several years.
 So they are back to wearing glasses and seem happy with it.

 I have never felt like glasses were heavy on my nose or cumbersome, and I actually am very used to the extra weight they place on my face.
 I love my glasses and would not have it any other way!